Being A Person Who Gives Happiness To Friends And Family

 If your loved ones struggle to support you, you can seek support from a mental health professional.
 You may discover during therapy sessions that your mental health is the cause of your internal issues and that there are evidence-based ways to improve how you feel and act each day.

-Is there a connection between mental health and happiness?
+Is there a connection between mental health and being a person who gives happiness?

-Chronic stress and maladaptive thoughts can exact a toll on your mental and physical health.
+Chronic stress and maladaptive thoughts can exact a toll on a person's mental and physical health.
 Additionally, unmanaged stress that does not subside can increase your risk factors for developing anxiety disorders, heart disease, and diabetes.

 You may be experiencing extra stress because of work or relationship conflicts.
 Depression can also be a stressful factor.
-If you’re experiencing inner turmoil, you might be uncertain how to offer happiness to others if you don’t feel it.
+If you’re a person who experiences inner turmoil, you might be uncertain how to offer happiness to others if you don’t feel it.
 However, if you can look within and practice positive thought engagement, you may find that your stress is relieved, and you can give happiness to others and yourself.

-What does it look like to spread happiness?
+What does it look like to be a person who gives happiness?

 Someone who brings happiness may spread positive energy to those around them, attempting to make them feel valued.
 Contrarily, someone who doesn’t offer happiness and takes energy from others might exude an egocentric personality or ask for too much from those they care about.
-These behaviors or how people talk about themselves can impact the health of relationships.
+These behaviors of trying to be a good person, or how people talk about themselves, can impact the health of relationships.

 Neuroscience explains this effect, founded in mirror neurons – neurological pathways that fire when individuals observe behavior in a fellow human that mimics what was observed.
 Research has revealed that these neurons may be responsible for the effects of sadness or anger after seeing someone sad or angry.
 Concomitantly, witnessing joyous events or being around someone happy can lift your spirits and cause you to smile.